-1. The ability to analyze and critique information through accurate reading, listening, and logical thinking, and the ability to acquire, organize,
+The ability to analyze and critique information through accurate reading, listening, and logical thinking, and the ability to acquire, organize, document, and present written and oral information clearly, precisely, and correctly

-- document, and present written and oral information clearly, precisely, and correctly. - 2.
-The ability to acquire, process, understand and use quantitative data. - 3.
-An understanding of how major historical factors and events have influenced the development of civilization. - 4.
-An understanding of major natural laws and theories that govern our universe and the ability to apply the scientific method to the acquisition of knowledge and problem-solving. - 5.
-An understanding of major social forces that have shaped and continue to shape contemporary society. - 6.
-An understanding of the human experience as revealed through creative expressions from the humanities. - 7.
-An understanding of the components of a healthful lifestyle, including the benefits of physical fitness.
+- 2. The ability to acquire, process, understand and use quantitative data - 3.
+An understanding of how major historical factors and events have influenced the development of civilization - 4.
+An understanding of major natural laws and theories that govern our universe and the ability to apply the scientific method to the acquisition of knowledge and problem-solving - 5.
+An understanding of major social forces that have shaped and continue to shape contemporary society - An understanding of the human experience as revealed through creative expressions from the humanities - An understanding of the components of a healthful lifestyle, including the benefits of physical fitness

 Richard Bland College strives to maintain an intellectual, cultural, and physical environment that fosters integrity of character, the spirit of free inquiry, disciplined thinking, and the capacity for lifelong learning.
-Richard Bland College is committed to a flexible, balanced, and coherent course of study based on a core curriculum in the humanities, natural sciences, social sciences, and physical education.
+The College is committed to a flexible, balanced, and coherent course of study based on a core curriculum in the humanities, natural sciences, social sciences, and physical education.

 Receiving an Associate's Degree from Richard Bland College allows students to pursue bachelor's programs in fields ranging from the arts to technology, from languages to laboratory research.
-The liberal arts foundation in the Richard Bland College curriculum has also provided the impetus for development of program-to-program articulation agreements with many senior institutions in the areas of business, education, and health sciences, including options in such fields as accounting, elementary school teaching, and nursing.
-Students interested in exploring major programs should meet with the appropriate advisor, the staff of the Advising, Transfer and Career Center or the Dean of Faculty.
+The liberal arts foundation in the Richard Bland College curriculum has also provided the impetus for development of program-to-program articulation agreements with many 4-year institutions in the areas of business, education, and health sciences, including options in such fields as accounting, elementary school teaching, and nursing.
+Students interested in exploring major programs should meet with their assigned Learner Mentor or the Dean of Faculty.